HelifeWasTaken/VimTek/README.md

 ## Warning

 If you like to use multiple screens in one instance of Vim (not tmux) do not use auto put
+> Also if you use plugins as Undotree

 ## Headers